muchanem/sss-faq/faq/python/syntax.md

 `SyntaxError`

-In Python, every code block starts with a colon, then is indented four spaces, or one tab.
-Also, in if statements, where you test for equality, you use `==` instead of `=`.
+In Python, every code block starts with a colon, and everything in that code block is indented one tab (TAB key).
+Also, in if statements, you use `==` instead of `=`.
 Here is an example.

 <br>
 ```